Founded Mar 2023 · AI lab · Now part of SpaceX (Nasdaq: SPCX) since Feb 2026

 Memphis Colossus capex. xAI has not published a total Colossus capex figure.
 The page surfaces hardware-milestone counts (GPU count, power capacity) from xAI's own news feed and from Musk's X account where the announcement routed through him personally; the ~$18 billion GPU outlay figure for the January 2026 555K-GPU mark comes from trade press estimating per-GPU spend at GB200/GB300 list prices and is labeled Reported in the body of the timeline.

 Southaven Clean Air Act dispute.
 The sub-callout in the Memphis Colossus subsection treats the NAACP / SELC / Earthjustice litigation as a corporate-events disclosure.
-The page does not editorialize on the merits of the Clean Air Act claims; it reports the procedural posture (Section 304 notice February 2026 → complaint April 14, 2026 → emergency motion April 2026), the SELC-published emissions estimates, and links to the case pages on both sides.
+The page does not editorialize on the merits of the Clean Air Act claims; it reports the procedural posture (Section 304 notice February 2026 → complaint April 14, 2026 → preliminary-injunction request May 6, 2026 → DOJ motion to intervene and dismiss June 15, 2026), the SELC-published emissions estimates, and links to the case pages and contemporaneous reporting on both sides.

 What's intentionally not here.
 Computed valuation deltas / round-over-round multiples (the page surfaces the rounds and lets visitors do the math).
 Secondary-market tender-offer marks.
 Stock-pick framing or IPO-timing speculation.
 Cap-table specifics beyond what xAI or its investors have publicly disclosed.
 Editorial framing about Musk personally; the page reports facts (funding rounds, mergers, capex, environmental litigation) and cites primary sources rather than judging motives.
 Detailed Grok product specifications, which live on /ai/grok/versions/.